acidhelm/challonge_mgr/README.md

 Challonge Mgr is ready to deploy to a Heroku app, so that the tournament info can be viewed by anyone.
-These instructions assume that you have created a Heroku account, and that you have the `heroku` CLI app installed.
+These instructions assume that you have created a Heroku account, and that you have the [Heroku CLI app](https://devcenter.heroku.com/articles/heroku-cli) installed.
 Challonge Mgr doesn't require any paid components, so you can do all this with a free Heroku account.

 After you clone the repo, run: